OliverLevy/homebridge-http-motion-sensor-boolean/README.md

 # homebridge-http-motion-sensor

 This is a plugin for homebridge which can monitor a motion sensor via a HTTP endpoint.
-The endpoint shall return a 0 or 1 value depending on the sensor state.
+The endpoint shall return a 0 or 1 value, `true` or `false`, "true" or "false" depending on the sensor state.

 This project is heavily inspired by cyakimov's [homebridge-http-contact-sensor](https://github.com/cyakimov/homebridge-http-contact-sensor)